sadraddini/PWA-Control/README.md

 ### Abstract
 Piecewise affine (PWA) systems are widely used to model highly nonlinear behaviors such as contact dynamics in robot locomotion and manipulation.
 Existing control techniques for PWA systems have computational drawbacks, both in offline design and online implementation.
 In this paper, we introduce a method to obtain feedback control policies and a corresponding  set of admissible initial conditions for discrete-time PWA systems such that all the closed-loop trajectories reach a goal polytope, while a cost function is optimized.
-The idea is conceptually similar to LQR-trees \cite{tedrake2010lqr}, which consists of 3 steps: (1) open-loop trajectory optimization, (2) feedback control for computation of "funnels" of states around trajectories, and (3) repeating (1) and (2) in a way that the funnels are grown backward from the goal in a tree fashion and fill the state-space as much as possible.
+The idea is conceptually similar to LQR-trees Tedrake et. al. (2010), which consists of 3 steps: (1) open-loop trajectory optimization, (2) feedback control for computation of "funnels" of states around trajectories, and (3) repeating (1) and (2) in a way that the funnels are grown backward from the goal in a tree fashion and fill the state-space as much as possible.
 We show PWA dynamics can be exploited to combine step (1) and (2) into a single step that is tackled using mixed-integer convex programming, which makes the method more suitable for dealing with hard constraints.
 Illustrative examples on contact-based dynamics are presented.

 ### Paper
 The full version (corrections made) is available [here](https://github.com/sadraddini/PWA-Control/blob/master/paper.pdf)

 ### Dependencies:
-* Python 3.6 or later
+* Python 2.7 or later (Python 3.6 or later *recommended*)
 * Gurobi Version 7.0 or later

 ### Folder descriptions
 * Main: source code of tools
 * Examples:
     * The Bouncing ball
-    * Inverted pendulum with Wall, Example 1 in this [paper](http://groups.csail.mit.edu/robotics-center/public_papers/Marcucci17.pdf)
+    * Inverted pendulum with wall, Example 1 in this [paper](http://groups.csail.mit.edu/robotics-center/public_papers/Marcucci17.pdf)
+    * Inverted pendulum with two walls on each side
     * 4-Mode System from Example 2 in in this [paper](https://www.researchgate.net/profile/Michal_Kvasnica/publication/4143171_Computation_of_invariant_sets_for_piecewise_affine_discrete_time_systems_subject_to_bounded_disturbances/links/54d0b5930cf298d65668244c/Computation-of-invariant-sets-for-piecewise-affine-discrete-time-systems-subject-to-bounded-disturbances.pdf)
 * Convex_Hull (*new*): disjuctive programming for faster tree extention

 ### How to use guide:
 The user may use the following to formulate a PWA control problem and obtain a controller.
 The following guide is the general picture, and it does not include minor details.
 The reader is encouraged to check the examples.

 * Step I: define the PWA system.
-Specify the modes, and the numerics for affine dynamics in each mode, and the polytope defining it.
+Specify the modes, the valuations for affine dynamics in each mode, and the half-space representation of the polytope corresponding to it.
 So far, we have only considered cases where PWA cells are constructed in state space, not joint state-control space.
 Also, the user is asked to provide the bounding box of each PWA cell, which is used for sampling.

 * Step II: Define a goal polytope.
 The problem is designing a control policy to get into the goal.
 The user may also define a cost function.
 The default is time optimality.